JulianvonGebhardi/happytimer/README.md

-# For a fully functionally app you have to delete the script tag in the build index.html.
-Otherwise the content script will be loaded in the app.js and for the entire browser.
+# For a functionally chrome extension app you have to delete the content-script tag in the index.html in the build folder (after running the build script).
+Otherwise the content script will be loaded twice.

 # React Chrome Extension
 We have open sourced the boilerplate of chrome extension with ReactJs using inject page strategy.
 Read [detailed blog](https://medium.com/@satendra02/create-chrome-extension-with-reactjs-using-inject-page-strategy-137650de1f39)